-- 1 Locate the driver set or driver where you want to add a Named Password: - 1a Click 1 to display the Identity Manager Administration page. - 1b In the Administration list, click Identity Manager Overview. - 1c If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 1d Click the driver set to open the Driver Set Overview page. - 2 To add a Named Password to a driver set, click the Driver Set menu, then click Edit Driver Set properties.
+- 1 Locate the driver set or driver where you want to add a named password: - 1a In iManager, open the Identity Manager Administration page. - 1b In the Administration list, click Identity Manager Overview. - 1c If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 1d Click the driver set to open the Driver Set Overview page. - 2 To add a named password to a driver set, click the Driver Set menu, then click Edit Driver Set properties.